Using Data Security Manager With Oracle Key Vault

 2. Go to the System tab and click Hardware Security Module

-3. Click the Initialize button to initialize the HSM and enter the HSM Credential and OKV Recovery Passphrase.
+3. Click Initialize to initialize the HSM and enter the HSM Credential and OKV Recovery Passphrase.

 • HSM Credential: APP_PASSWORD